About acne

 Acne can be mild, moderate or severe.
 It depends on the number of pimples or cysts you have, the size of the pimples or cysts, and the type.

-Your child should see a GP if they have mild acne and it hasn’t improved after 6-12 weeks of using the treatment described below.
+- They have mild acne, and it hasn’t improved after 6-12 weeks of using the treatment described below.

-You should also see a GP if acne is upsetting your child or they’re worried about the way it looks.
+- Their acne is upsetting them, or they’re worried about the way it looks.

 Your GP might refer you to a dermatologist.